Carlos Baca-Flor: Biography

 He arrived in Paris in 1890 with the help of the Peruvian government.
-There he met the Spanish master Francisco Pradilla, who directed the Academia Española de Bellas Artes of Roma, and he was a close friend of the Catalan young painter Hermen Anglada Camarasa.
+There he met the Spanish master Francisco Pradilla, who directed the Academia Española de Bellas Artes de Roma, and he was a close friend of the Catalan young painter Hermen Anglada Camarasa.

 In 1907, he won first place in the annual salon of French artists; sixty critics unanimously declared him the winner.
 His work was exhibited in the "Salon of Honor".
 The next year, he met John Pierpont Morgan, the American banking magnate.
 That year, Morgan had been visiting the clothes designer for his family, the famed Mr. Worth.
 Entering the tailor's workshop, he saw on the back wall a painted portrait of Worth, and exclaimed, "Incredible...
 I should meet him; I never thought I would find a painter who could paint my portrait" (Increíble...
 Debo conocerlo, jamás pensé encontrar a un pintor que pudiera retratarme).

 Morgan visited Baca-Flor accompanied by Count León Molk, a friend of Baca-Flor and relative of Morgan.
 Morgan introduced himself to Baca-Flor and requested that Baca-Flor paint his portrait.
 For nearly two years, Baca-Flor traveled to the United States to paint Morgan; over time, they became friends.

 Baca-Flor's life ended with fame and professional success.
 He died in France in the summer of 1941.
 Collections of his works are conserved at the Lima Art Museum and the Museo Central in Peru as well as the Museu de Terrassa, an old town near Barcelona.